giovannymassuia/minimalist-java/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Home
+# Intro

-Minimalist Java is a collection of lightweight Java libraries aiming to simplify and streamline your Java development.
+Minimalist Java is a collection of lightweight Java libraries aiming to simplify and streamline your
+Java development.
 This project is structured as a monorepo, containing multiple individual libraries that can be used independently or